-In an article to be published in the George Mason Law Review, Managing Principal Pierre Cremieux, Analysis Group affiliate Professor Edward Snyder, and attorney Ian Simmons examine the value of regression analysis in proving common impact in antitrust litigation.
+In an article to be published in the George Mason Law Review, President Pierre Cremieux, Analysis Group affiliate Professor Edward Snyder, and attorney Ian Simmons examine the value of regression analysis in proving common impact in antitrust litigation.

 Regression methods may help isolate the potential effects of an alleged cartel from non-collusive factors.
 Of critical importance in antitrust litigation is the determination of the circumstances under which a regression analysis will yield a common proof, since this often determines whether a class will be allowed to proceed.